alecmuffett/eotk/README.md

     PROJECTNAME:
     * `/projects.d/PROJECTNAME.d/ssl.d/ONIONADDRFIRST20CHAR-v3.onion.cert`
     * `/projects.d/PROJECTNAME.d/ssl.d/ONIONADDRFIRST20CHAR-v3.onion.pem`
+  * this means that you may need to rename pre-existing certificate `cert` and `pem` files after you update and reconfigure; **if you fail to do this you will see "self-signed certificate" warnings**
-* if you are using 'multi' certificates (such as Digicert EV) where a single certificate contains all SubjectAltNames for 2+ onion addresses that are part of a single project:
+* if you are using 'multi' certificates (such as some Digicert EV) where a single certificate contains all SubjectAltNames for 2+ onion addresses that are part of a single project:
   * do `set ssl_cert_each_onion 0` in the configuration, to re-enable